appnexus/lucid/README.md

     });

-When you render the less, make sure to set the `prefix` variable to the same thing you set in the step about.
+When you render the less, make sure to [set the `prefix` variable][lmv] to the same thing you set in in your webpack config.
 E.g.

     lessc node_modules/lucid-ui/src/index.less --modify-var='prefix=something-custom'